curry

 Ingredients

-• 2-3lbs whole fish (2 small fish), descaled, guts and fins removed.
-You can also use filets of fish steaks/filets. snapper, rockfish or cod work best, but any fish works.
+• 2-3lbs, skinless portioned fish filets, snapper, halibut, rockfish or cod work best, but any fish probably works.

 • 1 tbsp fish seasoning.